kelvinmleung/kelvinmleung.github.io/index.md

   <tr>
     <td>
       <br> <br>
       Not long after starting piano, I picked up violin as well.
 While piano is a nice solo instrument, violin allows me to join ensembles.
 One of the highlights of my undergrad years was being a part of <a href="https://www.harthouseorchestra.ca/" target="_blank">Hart House Orchestra</a>.
-We even performed at Carnegie Hall and several beautiful churches in Germany! <br>
+We even performed at Carnegie Hall and several beautiful churches in Germany!
+      <br> <br>
       In my spare time, I make covers of the songs that I like listening to.
 This is one of favourite videos, a song by Hong Kong singer Eason Chan.
       <br> <br>
     </td>